 Leslie is a member of the UCLA Foundation Board of Directors, and the Board of Advisors to the Ronald Reagan UCLA Medical Center and the UCLA School of Law.
 She served for over a decade on the Los Angeles County Board of Education, and was President of the Board for three terms.

 As a Founding Board Member and past Board Chair of the Alliance for Children’s Rights, she has been instrumental in guiding a leading legal rights organization for abused, at-risk, and foster youth.
 Leslie also served as the Vice-Chair of the Los Angeles Blue Ribbon Commission on Child Welfare.

-Gilbert-Lurie’s memoir, Bending Toward the Sun, published by Harper Collins, chronicles her mother’s experience in the Holocaust and the intergenerational transmission of trauma.
+Gilbert-Lurie’s Holocaust memoir, Bending Toward the Sun, documents her mother’s experience in the Holocaust and the intergenerational transmission of trauma.
 She has spoken in a variety of countries and across the US about the book, the Holocaust, and its implications for the world.

 Leslie is an active member, and previously the Co-Chair, of HRW’s Los Angeles Committee.
-She also is a member of the Pacific Council on International Policy.
+She also is a member of the Pacific Council on International Policy Board of Directors.

-Leslie spent her earlier career as a television executive at NBC, where she oversaw NBC Productions and the comedy division, co-wrote television episodes for Alf and Saved by the Bell, and co-founded an in-house production company, Lurie- Horwits Productions.
+Gilbert-Lurie spent her earlier career as a television executive at NBC, where she oversaw NBC Productions and the comedy division, co-wrote television episodes for Alf and Saved by the Bell, and co-founded an in-house production company, Lurie- Horwits Productions.
 She later consulted for USA Network and Disney Television.
-As a lawyer, Gilbert-Lurie worked at the law firm of Manatt, Phelps, Rothenberg and Tunney, and she served as a Ninth Circuit Court of Appeals Law Clerk.
+As a lawyer, Leslie worked at the law firm of Manatt, Phelps, Rothenberg and Tunney, and she served as a Ninth Circuit Court of Appeals Law Clerk for Judge Harry Pregerson.